-While there is an edible American persimmon that grows wild in the eastern half of the country, the most common types of persimmons you’ll find at the market are two Japanese varietals—Fuyu and Hachiya.
-If you plan on eating them it is crucially important to know how to tell them apart!
+While there is an edible American persimmon that grows wild in the eastern half of the country, the most common types of persimmons you'll find at the market are two Japanese varietals—Fuyu and Hachiya.
+If you plan on eating any of them it is crucially important to know how to tell them apart!

 Fuyu persimmons are short and squat, and are shaped much like tomatoes.
 When they are orange, they're ripe, and can be eaten like an apple.

 You don't have to peel them, but I do.
 Just cut out the crown, peel them or not, and cut into wedges to eat.
 Once in a while you may find a dime-sized brown seed, just remove.

 During my many trips to Japan I have often been served Fuyu persimmons this time of year.
 Always, they were presented this way, already peeled and sliced.